bridavis/msx-developer-guides/05-go-hello-world-service-example/01-creating-a-hello-world-service-in-go.md

 ## Generating Server Stubs
 Even if you want to work through this example from scratch, you still need the OpenAPI Specification file `HelloWorldService-1.json` [(help me)][hws-spec].
-Create a new project folder and copy the file you just downloaded to it, them check that you have the latest version of **OpenAPI Generator** installed [(help me)](https://openapi-generator.tech).
+Create a new project folder and copy the file you just downloaded to it, then check that you have the latest version of **OpenAPI Generator** installed [(help me)](https://openapi-generator.tech).

 ```bash
 $ openapi-generator version